The 50 best free 3D model download sites & 3D archives to get STL, OBj, C4D, ... files for printing, Unity, Blender, 3ds Max, Sketchup, ...

 OpenGameArt is a forum for game developer enthusiasts out there.
 Besides message boards and tutorials, the page also provides a large download section.
 It features free textures, free 3D models, music, and sound effects from a variety of sources.

 Archive 3D is yet another repository that provides free 3D models for animation and graphic design.
-The selection is quite impressive: you can find furniture, kitchen and office equipment, clothing, architectural structures, and vehicles.
+The selection of free 3D models to download is quite impressive: you can find furniture, kitchen and office equipment, clothing, architectural structures, and vehicles.

 Visit: Archive 3D